eevanson/NetAutSol/README.md

-# NetAutSol
+# Building Network Automation Solutions

-Building Network Automation Solutions
+Please refer to the [wiki](https://github.com/eevanson/NetAutSol/wiki) for more information about this repository.